whatsinport

 Location:

-The new state of the art cruise terminal offers a special free (and dedicated) shuttle bus service between the passenger terminal and Yokohama Station, which is in downtown and is the hub for rail trips to Tokyo and other destinations.
+The new state of the art cruise Osanbashi terminal.
+There is a public bus service every ten minutes (200 yen) between the passenger terminal and Yokohama Station, which is in downtown and is the hub for rail trips to Tokyo (about 40 km away) and other destinations.

 Printable map to take along.